 Known for its incredible natural scenery, it is one of those places that has a little bit of something for everyone.
 Attracting a wide array of people from backpackers to luxury travelers, New Zealand’s South Island is noted to be a premier destination thanks to its many attractions.
 Without further ado, here are a few of the best things to do in the area.

-- 3 Discover the Many Hiking Trails in the South Island
+- 2 Discover New Zealand’s Great Walks in the South Island

 - 4 Explore the Otago Beaches and Coastline